 Reduce White Point

-Lower or increase the intensity of bright colors.
+Lower or increase the intensity of bright colours.

 Use a shortcut to turn Display Accommodations on and off

-Since Display Accomodations aren't necessarily needed at all times, you can quickly turn them on and off with a shortcut:
+Since Display Accommodations aren't necessarily needed at all times, you can quickly turn them on and off with a shortcut:

 - Go to Settings > Accessibility > Accessibility Shortcut.